jz393/jz393.github.io/writing/8-quiet-second-love.md

 after months of mindless distractions
 empty thoughts, empty ambitions
 aimlessly wandering town again
-i noticed you in a cafe
+i noticed you in a small cafe

 we caught up quickly
 i thought for the first time
 i laughed for the first time
-you built without erasing
+you rebuilt without erasing

 no longer eighteen and naive
 i know love doesn’t last
 with you, only the present exists
-unending cycles of stories and sketches
+cycles of stories and sketches

 maybe we’ll be Romeo and Juliet forever
 into the midlife and beyond